-- a) Only knowledgeable and well-trained response teams should handle problem ESG containers. - b) If there is any doubt as to how to handle the situation, immediately contact the local fire brigade or emergency response contractor who will be in a better position to handle the incident. - c) Ensure all sources of ignition are eliminated. - d) Ensure appropriate personal protective equipment is used. - e) Move the cylinder to a 'safe location' for disposal work, if possible. - f) Design the gas scrubber for high temperatures generated from the heat of neutralization. - g) After scrubbing, the empty cylinder should be marked as defective and then handled in the appropriate manner. - h) If a valve is not operable, use specialized equipment, e.g. a cylinder drill, to access the contents of the cylinder through the cylinder wall or valve body. - i) During scrubbing of a gas from a problem container, ensure that the piping from the leaking container is kept well below the surface of the scrubber solution. - j) Only a trained team should attempt to scrub gases from a problem cylinder. - k) Be aware of the multiple hazards some gases possess, e.g. ammonia is an alkaline gas that is corrosive, toxic and flammable at concentrations above 16% v/v in air.
+- a) Only knowledgeable and well-trained response teams should handle problem ESG containers. - b) If there is any doubt as to how to handle the situation, immediately contact the local fire brigade or emergency response contractor who will be in a better position to handle the incident. - c) Ensure all sources of ignition are eliminated. - d) Ensure appropriate personal protective equipment is used. - e) Move the cylinder to a 'safe location' for disposal work, if possible. - f) Design the gas abatement system (scrubber or other equipment) for high temperatures generated from the heat of neutralization. - g) After abatement, the empty cylinder should be marked as defective and then handled in the appropriate manner. - h) If a valve is not operable, use specialized equipment, e.g. a cylinder drill, to access the contents of the cylinder through the cylinder wall or valve body. - i) During abatement of a gas from a problem container, ensure that the piping from the leaking container is kept well below the surface of the scrubber solution. - j) Only a trained team should attempt to scrub gases from a problem cylinder. - k) Be aware of the multiple hazards some gases possess, e.g. ammonia is an alkaline gas that is corrosive, toxic and flammable at concentrations above 16% v/v in air.

-7.2 Flammable gases
+8.2 Flammable gases

-- a) If the valve is operable, use it to vent the flammable gas to a "safe area". - b) It is always preferable to vent the flammable gas to an incinerator or burner.
+- a) If the valve is operable, use it to vent the flammable gas to a "safe area", if it is safe to do so. - b) It is always preferable to vent the flammable gas to a gas abatement system.

-7.3 Oxidizing gases
+8.3 Oxidizing gases